Music at Grace Church in New York

 Our Memorial Bells

-The bells in the tower of Grace Church nowchoir of men and boys number twenty, a complete carillon, and they furnish a full chromatic scale covering an Octave and about two-thirds, or exactly from the lowest toned bell B flat to F natural above the second C, for the highest tone.
+The bells in the tower of Grace Church now number twenty, a complete carillon, and they furnish a full chromatic scale covering an Octave and about two-thirds, or exactly from the lowest toned bell B flat to F natural above the second C, for the highest tone.

 The eleven former bells have been recast to perfect pitch and tone color with the nine new bells.